 In Video Games, a zero or low visibility level is a form of Interface Screw where your video output device is essentially disabled for a while, requiring you to either obtain means of producing light or to fly blind.

 - A man says to his wife, "Hey, maw, I'm hungry after driving all day.
 I'm gonna pull into that diner."
 Woman responds, "Paw, that's no diner, that's a school bus!"
 Cue jingle for the advertiser: a maker of windshield wipers.

 - In an ad for eyeglasses, a woman yells out, "Taxi!", gets in the vehicle, tells the driver to go somewhere (avoiding a certain very busy street), and the camera pulls back in a Jump Cut to show she's in a police car.

-- This was the entire premise of the Mr. Magoo series of cartoons; the eponymous protagonist mistook all sorts of (often dangerous) things for other things because of his near blindness, yet always came out unscathed.
+- This is the entire premise of the Mr. Magoo series of cartoons; the eponymous protagonist confuses all sorts of (often dangerous) things for other things because of his near blindness, yet always comes out unscathed.